IBM/janusgraph-operator/articles/level-1-janusgraph.md

 A level 1 JanusGraph operator has the following capabilities:

-* Deploys JanusGraph by creating Services, Deployments, RoleBinding  [CAPITALIZE ALL OF THESE?]
+* Deploys JanusGraph by creating its Services, Deployments, and RoleBinding
 * Ensures that managed resources reach a healthy state, and conveys readiness of the resources to the user through the status block of the custom resource
-* Manages scalability by resizing the underlying resources by applying changes to the Custom Resource instance
+* Manages scalability by resizing the underlying resources in response to changes in the custom resource

 ## Flow